x1F/sip-framework/docs/declarative.md

 A mapper is usually attached to a connector by annotation the connector-class with either `@UseRequestModelMapper` or `@UseResponseModelMapper`.

-Any class implementing `ModelMapper` is automatically a `ConnectorProcessor` as well, and can therefore also be placed in the [correct order](#ordering-connector-processors) with any other processors used within the connector.
+Any class implementing `ModelMapper` is automatically a `ConnectorProcessor` as well, and can therefore also be placed in the [correct order](#ordering-connector-extensions) with any other extensions used within the connector.

 ```java
 public class SysUserMapper implements ModelMapper<SystemUser, User> {